yoniblum/ENG4000-Team-A-F/docs/gate4-systemhealthreporting/systemhealthreporting.md

     + [Appendix](#appendix)

 ### About
-Alpha release of a system health reporting application, utilizing XBee transceivers and Raspberry Pi3 to create a mesh network that uses peer-to-peer communication.
+Alpha release of a system health reporting application, utilizing XBee transceivers and Raspberry Pi3 to create a mesh network that uses peer-to-peer communication- visualizing and presenting the data transmitted within the nework as information, on web-based dashboard.

 ### Application Architecture
 <img src="gate4_syshealth_images/im1.png" alt=" " class="inline" width="690" height="490"/>